Here Is How You Can Score A Met Gala 2023 Invitation

 Buy the ticket

-The easiest way to attend the Met Gala is by buying a ticket.
+You can also attend the Met Gala by buying a ticket.
 Sounds easy, right?
-Think again as, this year, the prices were increased from USD 30,000 to USD 50,000.
+Think again as, this year, the ticket prices were increased from USD 30,000 to USD 50,000.

 When is Met Gala 2023 taking place?